 It is important to understand how much training is required for each therapy.
-A registered acupuncturist in the province of Ontario is required to complete a minimum 2300 hours (including 700 clinical hours) and to be able to pass 4 board exams to be licensed.
+A registered acupuncturist in the provinces of Ontario & Alberta is required to complete a minimum 2300 hours (including 700 clinical hours) and to be able to pass 4 board exams to be licensed.

 In the other hand, a dry needler is only required to go through a weekends of training in as little as 6 hours to perform acupuncture.
 The main focus of a dry needler is symptom reliefe by that’s short lived by stimulating the srea of pain or injury.

 Only trained Traditional Chinese Medicine Practitioners are qualified to offer Acupuncture treatments for long lasting reliefs, by focusing on the overall condition of the patient and the root cause of pain.
 Trained TCMDs will also address other issues such as sleep, digestion, stress and diet.

 When stimulating an site of pain or injury regardless of the modality used, there will be a short lived reliefe, such modalities as dry needling, kneading,.. etc. fall in this catagory.

 To conclude, when you don’t have access to a trained Traditional chinese Medicine practitioner for an Acupuncture treatment, Dry needling or Kneading might help with a short lived relief.